Enro Davis Scholarship Fund

 - A 1,000 word, original essay; highlighting candidate’s reasons for wanting to pursue a career in education or law enforcement, demonstrated leadership skills and commitment to excellence.

-- 2 letters of recommendation (one scholastic; one personal, non-family related)
+- 2 letters of recommendation (one from a school administrator; one personal, non-family related)

 - School transcripts

-The application, essay, letters of recommendation and transcript must be received by January 31, 2023.
-Scholarship semi-finalists will be notified no later than June 30, 2023.
+The application, essay, letters of recommendation, transcript, and college acceptance letter are due by June 30.
+Scholarship semi-finalists will be notified by June 31.

 How to Apply